 rest areas which were known to be regularly used for stays of more than 24 hours have had No Camping signs installed to ‘remind visitors they are in a designated rest area and not a camping area’

-For these reasons FRC have inserted a legal disclaimer in our listing of any Rest Area as a Free Camp in NSW.
+For these reasons, FRC has inserted a legal disclaimer in our listing of any Rest Area as a Free Camp in NSW.
 Again the interpretation of “No Camping” comes into play here.
-Generally the criteria is size/suitability coupled with historic regular usage.
+Generally, the criteria is size/suitability coupled with historic regular usage.

 The NSW RMS online map tool can be found here:

 Before we are accused of forgetting the Apple Isle the reason they are mentioned last is that they have no Main Roads listed Rest Areas.
-The few that that have are operated by Councils and other authorities (Forestry/Parks, Hydro etc.) who set the rules for each location.
+The few that have been operated by Councils and other authorities (Forestry/Parks, Hydro, etc.) who set the rules for each location.
 Most rural locations do allow overnight stays and the listings in the FRC Directory reflect this.

 Please do not forget that Truck Only areas are just that (See Part 1 in this series) and in shared areas we should always leave room for the biggest of rigs; similar to what you see in the image below:

 Ensure you leave room for large Trucks & Road Trains